francesco-crescimbeni/Interpolating-function-of-ringdown-starting-time/README.md

 - **Cheung**, [arXiv:2310.04489](https://arxiv.org/abs/2310.04489);
 - **TEOBPM**, [arXiv:1406.0401](https://arxiv.org/abs/1406.0401).

-The procedure to obtain the interpoland is the following.
+The procedure to obtain the interpolant is the following.

-1. For a given ringdown model, the mismatch between model and Numerical Relativity data is computed, for different harmonics and different starting times (see Eq.
+1. For a given ringdown model, the mismatch between model and Numerical Relativity (NR) data is computed, for different harmonics and different starting times (see Eq.
 17 of the paper).
-The results are provided in the following gitHub repository in avg_mismatches_all_times.npz.
+For the NR data, we use the SXS catalog (https://data.black-holes.org/simulations/index.html).
+The results are provided in the following gitHub repository in avg_mismatches_all_times.npz and SXS_BBH_nonprec_nonecc_all.txt.

 2. For a given model and $(\ell,|m|)$ harmonic, we choose a mismatch threshold, and we extrapolate its associated starting time.